FEUP-MEIC-DS-2022/main-template/factsheets/team1.md

  * #4

-### Three other contributions that we are especially proud of
+### Four other contributions that we are especially proud of

 This can be anything that you think worked particularly well and benefited the project as whole, from a hard conversation with the PO that worked out very well, to the adoption of a new framework or library.